-During the year ended June 30, 2020 Loma Linda University contributed \$15.0 million to a financially interrelated foundation (the Foundation) which has as its sole and specific purpose to provide tuition support for a cadre of students in each entering class of Loma Linda University School of Medicine, no variance power was granted to the foundation.
+During the year ended June 30, 2020, LLU contributed \$15.0 million to a financially interrelated foundation which has as its sole and specific purpose to provide tuition support for a cadre of students in each entering class of Loma Linda University School of Medicine; no variance power was granted to the Foundation.

-LLU does not control the Foundation and as such does not consolidate it in its combined financial statements.
-However, LLU and the foundation are financially interrelated organizations as defined under the FASB ASC 958, Not-for-Profit Entities.
-As the specified beneficiary, LLU reports its interest in the net assets of the foundation in its combined statements of financial position.
-LLU also adjusts its interest for its share of the change in the net assets of the foundation which is shown as a component of revenue and support on the combined statements of activities.
+LLU does not control the Foundation and, as such, does not consolidate it in its combined financial statements.
+However, LLU and the Foundation are financially interrelated organizations, as defined under FASB ASC 958, Not-for-Profit Entities.
+As the specified beneficiary, LLU reports its interest in the net assets of the Foundation in its combined statements of financial position.
+LLU also adjusts its interest for its share of the change in the net assets of the Foundation, which is shown as a component of revenue and support on the combined statements of activities.

-During the year ended June 30, 2021, LLU recognized \$6.5 million, representing its share of the change in the net assets of the foundation and an interest in the net asset of the foundation of \$37.9 million on the combined statement of financial position at June 30, 2021, of which \$23.0 million is considered to be an asset with donor restriction.
-During the year ended June 2021 the foundation distributed \$1.3 million to a select group of students for their tuition in the Loma Linda University School of Medicine.
-This distribution was shown as a component of net assets released from restriction on the combined statements of activities, as the restrictions on these assets has been released.
+During the year ended June 30, 2022, LLU recognized \$(2.6) million, representing its share of the change in the net assets of the Foundation and an interest in the net assets of the Foundation of \$35.3 million on the combined statement of financial position at June 30, 2022, of which \$20.5 million is considered to be an asset with donor restrictions.
+During the year ended June 30, 2022, the foundation distributed \$1.7 million to a select group of students for their tuition in the Loma Linda University School of Medicine.
+This distribution was shown as a component of net assets released from restrictions on the combined statements of activities, as the restrictions on these assets have been released.